jeronimus-dojo/rest-assured-http-client/README.md

 To see it in action from the terminal run **mvn test**

-There are a few basic assertions for each endpoint.
+There are a few basic assertions against each endpoint.

-Each endpoint is also verified against reqres OpenAPI specification.
+Each endpoint is also verified against:
+* the reqres OpenAPI specification.
+* the reqres JSON Schema for each endpoint's payload.